Kotlin/kotlinx-lincheck/docs/verification.md

 - sequential implementation of the algorithm should have the same methods as the tested data structure

-- sequential implementation class should be passed to the `sequentialSpecification` option of the testing mode.
+- sequential implementation class should be passed to the `sequentialSpecification` option of the testing strategy.

 As an example, let's define the sequential specification for the Multi-Producer-Single-Consumer queue (see the [section about execution constraints](constraints.md) for the full code).
 Sequential specification for the concurrent `MpscLinkedAtomicQueue` will delegate it's operations to the `java.util.LinkedList<Int>`.